richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 Comparing samples	?
 Comparison over time	?
 Measuring Diversity	?
+Beyond the Microbiome: DNA	?
-Chapter Four - Experiment Examples	?
+Chapter Four - Organisms to Watch	?
+Good and Bad	?
+Gut Guardians	?
 A/B Testing	?
 Hacking my sleep	?
 Visit the jungle	?
 Looking into your mouth	?
 Comparing with food	?
-Chapter Five - Organisms to Watch	?
-Good and Bad	?
-Gut Guardians	?
-Chapter Six - Next Steps	?
+Chapter Five - Next Steps	?
 Fermented food	?
 Overselling the microbiome	?
 Annnotated References	?
-Endnotes	?
+Appendix	?
+Appendix I Make your own data	?

 ----

 # Foreword #

-This book is for curious people with little or no knowledge of biology, but who have a reasonable level of comfort with computer software, either as programmer, or as an end-user comfortable installing and running common applications like Excel.
-Using plenty of hands-on examples, you’ll learn the basics of the human microbiome and how to study and manipulate the microbes inside you.
+This book is for curious people with little or no knowledge of biology who want to learn the basics of the human microbiome in a hands-on, practical way — by experimenting on yourself.
+We assume you have a reasonable level of comfort with computer software, either as programmer, or as an end-user comfortable installing and running common applications like Excel.
+By practicing with your own examples, you’ll learn how to study and manipulate the microbes inside you.

 There are four main sections: